Choi Si-won: Solo ventures

 Back in Korea, Choi starred as the second male lead in MBC's romantic comedy She Was Pretty.
 He received critical acclaim for his acting performance and comedic portrayal of the character, and experienced a rise in popularity.
 He released a single for the drama titled "Only You", which ranked atop the music charts.
+In 2015, Choi Siwon with EnterMedia Pictures (CEO Lee Dong Hoon) purchased the rights to the 2011 Daum webtoon Interview, authored by Rude Vico.

-In October 2017, Choi started in the tvN's youth romance drama Revolutionary Love alongside Kang So-ra.
-This marked his first project after releasing from his mandatory military enlistment on 18 August 2017.
+In October 2017, Choi starred in the tvN's youth romance drama Revolutionary Love alongside Kang So-ra.
+This marked his first project after releasing from his mandatory military enlistment on August 18, 2017.

-In April 2019, Choi starred in KBS’s crime comedy drama My Fellow Citizens!.
+In April 2019, Choi starred in KBS's crime comedy drama My Fellow Citizens!.
+In 2020, he starred in an episode of the science fiction anthology series SF8.

+In 2021, Choi starred in the TVING web series Work Later, Drink Now and made a cameo appearance in the movie New Year Blues.
+In addition to his appearance, he also released the track "Nobody but You" as part of the Work Later, Drink Now soundtrack.
+In 2022, Choi starred in the ENA romantic comedy series Love Is for Suckers and returned for the second season of Work Later, Drink Now.

+In 2023, Choi played a supporting role in the Netflix original series Bloodhounds, and made a cameo in the TVING original series Death's Game.
+In 2024, he starred in the TV Chosun romantic comedy series DNA Lover.

+Other ventures

+Endorsements

+Choi Si-won is a representative for Audi Korea.
+In 2015, Choi Si-won was chosen by the Swiss luxury watchmaker brand Piaget as their youngest Asian model.